AtlanPrime/customromguide/README.md

 * Storage: SSD is better and it will build if you have HDD too..
 250GB is a decent amount of space
 * Some "NOT_A_RETARD" Linux knowledge and Basic ideas about Git.
 * You need to have the TREES.. ( Device Tree , Kernel Tree {Or use a prebuilt one - not recommended} , Vendor Tree {And A Common Tree if available})
+* A GitHub Account or a GitLab account!
+(Preferably with the trees forked/imported)

 # Yaay!
 You're ready to build